 Collagen is the most abundant type of protein in our bodies.
 It provides structure and integrity to our skin, tendons, ligaments and bones and is also found in other body parts, including blood vessels, organs, teeth and even the corneas in our eyes.
 Collagen is the "glue" that holds our body together.

-Taking collagen protein as a supplement can benefit us because it provides us with a very easy to digest form of protein.
+Taking collagen protein as a supplement may benefit us because it provides us with a very easy to digest form of protein.
 Proteins are made up of amino acids and amino acids are the ‘building blocks’ of our bodies.
 By taking collagen, we give our bodies 18 important amino acids which may then be used by our bodies to repair, heal and grow as well as form new collagen.

 1. May improve skin health

 Skin is made up of collagen protein but, as we age, our bodies produce less quantities of collagen.
 This reduction in collagen results in our skin becoming less elastic and more loose, causing creases or wrinkles to slowly develop over time which leads to fine lines and sagging skin.
 Skin issues are a natural and normal part of the ageing process so many people take collagen protein powder for skin health.

 Increasing collagen intake may make your skin appear firmer and smoother.
-Adding collagen to your diet can also help reduce the appearance of stretch marks and cellulite.
+Adding collagen to your diet might also help reduce the appearance of stretch marks and cellulite.
 As skin loses elasticity and becomes thinner, cellulite may be more visible.
-Some studies have shown that collagen supplements can help slow down ageing by reducing wrinkles, adding moisture, and improving skin elasticity.
+Some studies have shown that collagen supplements may help slow down ageing by reducing wrinkles, adding moisture, and improving skin elasticity.